-According to ECMWF and GFS models, the Mascarene high pressure system over southwestern Indian Ocean is expected to shift eastwards (from about $57^{\circ}E$ to $75^{\circ}E$), while giving way to the interactions between mid-latitude and tropical systems during 24 hours to 48 hours.
-Its central pressure value is expected to increase from about 1024hpa to about 1028hpa through 24 to 48 hours.
-Lastly, according to the UKMET model, the central value of this high tends to increase from1025hpa to 1028hpa, by shifting from about 55° E to about 75° E through 24 hours to 48 hours.
+According to ECMWF and GFS models, ECMWF model of the Mascarene high pressure system over southwestern Indian Ocean is expected to shift eastwards (from about 64°E to 75°E, while giving way to the interactions between mid-latitude and tropical systems during 24 hours to 48 hours.
+Its central pressure value is expected to increase from about 1020hpa to about 1027hpa through 24 hours to 48 hours.
+Lastly, according to the GFS model, the central pressure value of this high tends to increase from1020hpa to 1026hpa, by shifting from about 63° E to 73° E through 24 hours to 48 hours.

-At 925hpa level, zone of moderate and dry northerly and easterly winds (25 to 35kts) are expected to prevail over parts of Libya, Sudan and Egypt through 24 to 72 hours.
+At 925hpa level, zone of moderate and dry northerly and easterly winds (25 to 35kts) are expected to prevail over parts of Sudan, Niger, Chad, Mali, Northern Nigeria, Cameron, Algeria, Senegal and Mauritania through 24 to 72 hours.

-At the 850hpa level, a lower tropospheric wind convergence associated with the West African Monsoon is expected to prevail over parts of Mali and Guinea and tend to shift toward Burkina Faso and Nigeria from 24 hours to 48 hours.
-During 72 hours, the convergence tends to become a cyclonic circulation over Mali and close to the Horn of Africa.
-And during 96 hours to 120 hours, it converges over parts of Nigeria, Niger, Benin and Southern Mali.
-Then, the convergence is expected to extend towards Chad, Northeastern Nigeria, and Sudan by the end of forecasting period, it tends to merge with the convergence over Southern Sudan.
-Seasonal lower level convergences are expected to remain active over Southern Sudan and Ethiopia throughout the forecast period.
+At the 850hpa level, a lower tropospheric wind convergence associated with the West African Monsoon is expected to prevail over parts of Mali, Nigeria and Niger tend to shift toward Guinea through 24 hours to 120 hours Then, the convergence is expected to extend towards Chad, Northeastern Nigeria, Cameron, Central African Republic and Sudan by the end of forecasting period.
+Seasonal lower level convergences are expected to remain active over Southern Sudan, Somalia and Ethiopia throughout the forecast period.
 The convergence associated with the meridional arm of the ITCZ is expected remain active across North Tanzania, Kenya and over Uganda during 24 hours to 48 hours.
-During 72 hours, it becomes weaken.
+During 72 hours, the convergence tends to become a cyclonic circulation over Coast of Kenya, Somalia and Tanzania.
 And 96 hours to 120 hours, it is expected to prevail over Uganda and Kenya.

-At 500hpa level, a mid-latitude trough across northern Africa and the neighboring areas is expected to deepen gradually, with its axis over Egypt through 24 to 96 hours.
+At 500hpa level, a mid-latitude trough across Northern Africa and the neighboring areas is expected to weaken with its axis over Western Sahara, Algeria, Libya, Morocco and Northern Mauritania through 24 to 96 hours.
 A mid-latitude frontal trough is also expected propagate across South Africa Republic during 24 to 48 hours.

-At 200mb, the Sub-Tropical Westerly Jet across northeastern Atlantic Ocean, North Africa and eastern Egypt is expected to have a wavy pattern, with cores over Northwest and Northeast Africa.
-The core speed over Western Sahara and Morocco is expected to exceed 130kts during 48 hours, and it tends to shift northwards through 72 to 120 hours.
-The winds speed across the core over Egypt is expected to exceed 110kts 48 to 72 hours, and then it tends to weaken to wind speed values of below 70knts towards end of the forecast period.
+At 200mb, the Sub-Tropical Westerly Jet across northeastern Atlantic Ocean, North Africa and Eastern Egypt is expected to have a wavy pattern, with cores over Northwest and Northeast Africa.
+The core speed over Western Sahara, Algeria, Mauritania, Mali, Libya, Tunisia and Morocco is expected to exceed 110kts during 24 to 48 hours, and it tends to shift northwards through 72 to 120 hours.
+The winds speed across the core over Egypt, Sudan and the Red Sea is expected to exceed 90kts 24 to 72 hours, and then it tends to weaken to wind speed values of below 70knts towards end of the forecast period.

-In the next five days, seasonal wind convergences in the Gulf of Guinea, with cyclonic circulation over Mali, convergence over central Africa and western equatorial Africa regions, convergences associated with Congo Air Mass, seasonal wind convergences in southern Ethiopia, Southern Sudan and Somalia, and cyclonic circulation off the coast of East Africa are expected to enhance rainfall across their respective regions.
+In the next five days, seasonal wind convergences in the Gulf of Guinea convergence over central Africa and western equatorial Africa regions, convergences associated with Congo Air Mass, seasonal wind convergences in southern Ethiopia, Southern Sudan and Somalia, and cyclonic circulation off the coast of East Africa are expected to enhance rainfall across their respective regions.
 In general, there is an increased chance for heavy rainfall over portions of southern Ethiopia, eastern DRC, Uganda, Kenya portions of Tanzania, Rwanda and Burundi.

-There is an increased chance for moderate atmospheric dust concentration over portions of Libya, Sudan Egypt, North Niger and Algeria.
+There is an increased chance for moderate atmospheric dust concentration over portions Algeria, Mali, Northern Senegal, Mauritania and Western Sahara.